Git-Kyro/gitbook/book_sources/articles/english-kubernetes-explain.md

 and creates that abstraction we talked about.
 We can say that we created another one for the backend as well.
 So, what we get now is a cluster IP.
-Let's just say "CL IP" for short - and that's going to be an internal IP.
+Let's just say "CLIP" for short - and that's going to be an internal IP.
 Say, it ends in a 5.
 And then another cluster IP for our other service here.